henrysky/astroNN/docs/source/neuralnets/layers.rst

 Repeat Vector Layer for Bayesian Neural Net
 ---------------------------------------------

+.. autoclass:: astroNN.nn.layers.FastMCRepeat
+    :members: call, get_config

+If you wnat fast MC inference on GPU and you are using keras models, you should just use FastMCInference_.

 `FastMCRepeat` is a layer to repeat training data to do Monte Carlo integration required by Bayesian Neural Network.